-- · Pounds of product per treated acre
+- Pounds (or gallons) of product per treated acre

-- · strip or bed bottom width (inches)
+strip or bed bottom width (inches)

-- · center-to-center row spacing (inches)
+- center-to-center row spacing (inches)

-- · application block size (acres)
+- application block size (acres)

-Pounds of product per treated acre is the ratio of total amount of product applied to the size of the total area treated (e.g., the rate of product applied in the bed).
-For bedded or strip applications, the total area treated is the summation of the area (i.e., length x width) of each treated bed bottom or strip that is located within the application block as shown by the black areas in Figure 1 (e.g., black areas are 0.6A or 60% of the area within the application block).
-The area of the space between the beds/strips is not factored in the total area treated.
+Pounds (or gallons) of product per treated acre is the ratio of total amount of product applied to the size of the total area treated (e.g., the rate of product applied in the bed).
+For bedded or strip applications, the total area treated is the summation of the area (i.e., length x width) of each treated bed bottom or strip that is located withivn the application block as shown by the black areas in Figure 1 (e.g., black areas are 0.6A or 60% of the area within the application block).
+The area of the space between the beds/strips is not factored in the total space between the beds/strips is not factored in the total area treated.